martindisch/weather-v4/weather-app/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+You can preview the production build with `npm run preview`, although this too
+won't be super helpful without Miniflare through wrangler.
+Stick to the section
+about wrangler/Miniflare above.